 For more information about Sentinel North and this call for proposals, please first consult the Frequently Asked Questions on our website.
-You can also contact the administrative centre at mailto:AAP2020@sn.ulaval.ca or 418-656-3090.
+You can also contact the administrative centre at AAP2020@sn.ulaval.ca.

-APPENDIX A- GUIDELINES FOR THE SUBMISSION OF A PROJECT PROPOSAL (PP)
+ANPPENDIX A- GUIDELINES FOR THE SUBMISSION OF A PROJECT PROPOSAL (PP)

-These guidelines are available in French here.
+These guidelines are available in French HERE.